 Learn more about mattress sizes.

 No matter how you look at the numbers, the GhostBed and the Casper are both reasonably priced.
 Casper’s mattresses are slightly more expensive about 50% of the time, although their Twin XL is significantly lower priced than GhostBed’s.
+Casper is actually so economically priced that it earned a spot on our best mattresses under $1,000 page.
 Both companies also offer financing, so whichever bed you choose, you don’t have to wait to purchase.

 Our evaluation breaks down each mattress’s strengths and weak spots.
 Take a look to learn why Casper beat out GhostBed in the final score.